The Riches of Christ

 3 Say to God, “How awesome are Your works!
 Through the greatness of Your power Your enemies shall submit themselves to You.
 4 All the earth shall worship You And sing praises to You; They shall sing praises to Your name.”
 Selah.

 Such a wonderful scripture!
 God’s works are awesome indeed.
 Through the greatness of God’s power all His enemies shall submit themselves to Him.
-This prophecy speaks about the wonderful time when the whole earth will worship and praise God, when all of God’s enemies have been saved and reconciled to Father God by Jesus Christ through the blood of the cross.
+This prophecy speaks about the wonderful time when the whole earth will worship and praise God, when all of God’s enemies have been saved and reconciled to Father God by Jesus Christ, through His blood shed on the cross.

-The LORD (Father God) said to my Lord (Jesus Christ), “Sit at My right hand, Till I make Your enemies Your footstool.”
+The LORD (God the Father) said to my Lord (God the Son), “Sit at My right hand, Till I make Your enemies Your footstool.”

 12 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God, 13 from that time waiting till His enemies are made His footstool.

-Please note that God is waiting for the time when all His enemies are made His footstool.
-Now let us continue to read the verses that follow this scripture to understand the glorious biblical truth of how Jesus Christ will bring all His enemies under His submission as His footstool.
+Now let us continue to read the verses that follow this New Testament scripture to understand the glorious biblical truth of how Jesus Christ will bring all His enemies under His submission as His footstool.

 14 For by one offering He has perfected forever those (His enemies) who are being sanctified.
 15 But the Holy Spirit also witnesses to us; for after He had said before, 16 “This is the covenant that I will make with them (with His enemies) after those days, says the LORD: I will put My laws into their (His enemies’) hearts, and in their (His enemies’) minds I will write them,” 17 then He adds, “Their (His enemies’) sins and their lawless deeds I will remember no more.”